Typhoon Treasure: Development

 In the mid-1930s, Noel Monkman was working with F. W. Thring making documentaries.
 Thring offered to back Monkman in making a dramatic feature, and provided him with a writer, John P. McLeod.

 In June 1935 Monkman announced he and Alan Mill had bought the film rights to a novel, A Recipe in Rubber by Robert Stock.
 It would be filmed as The Gloved Hand.

 By August 1935 Monkma announced he would make Typhoon Treasure rather than A Recipe in Rubber.
 Joe Valli signed on to play a lead role that month.

 Thring planned to make the movie after visiting Hollywood in 1936 but died that year.

 Cinesound Productions offered to buy the script but Monkman elected to make it himself.
 He formed a syndicate with Bruce Cummings and Commonwealth Laboratories, who provided the crew.

 Shooting

 Filming commenced June 1937.
-The film was shot mostly on location in North Queensland, on the Great Barrier Reef, the Yorke Peninsula and Torres Strait.
+The film was shot mostly on location in North Queensland, on the Great Barrier Reef, the Yorke Peninsula and locations around Cairns including Russell River, Lake Barrine, Mulgrave River Michaelmas Reef and Green Island.
 Joe Valli started filming in June but Gwen Munro did not arrive until October.

 Torres Strait Islander Utan had a key role.

 After the location work was completed, some studio scenes were filmed at Commonwealth Film Laboratories' studio at the Sydney Showground.

 Music was collated from popular classics including Tchaikovsky's Swan Lake.